Working Memory: A teacher's guideTeacher explaining working memory to pupils in a UK classroom

 Working memory is the ability to hold information in mind and manipulate it simultaneously, lasting 15-30 seconds with a capacity of 5-9 chunks of information.
 Unlike sensory memory (1-2 seconds) or long-term memory (permanent storage), working memory acts as the critical gateway that allows us to process and manipulate information whilst learning.
 Ly the brain's workspace where we actively engage with new information before it either disappears or moves to long-term storage.

-Working memory overload often appears as inattention, but it's actually cognitive overwhelm where pupils seem unable to follow instructions or complete tasks.
+Working memory overload often appears as inattention, but it's actually cognitive overwhelm where learners seem unable to follow instructions or complete tasks.
 Students may struggle to retain information long enough to finish assignments, become easily overwhelmed by the amount of material, or fail to understand concepts well enough to apply them.
-Teachers should look for patterns where pupils appear distracted or confused, particularly when given multi-step directions or complex tasks.
+Teachers should look for patterns where learners appear distracted or confused, particularly when given multi-step directions or complex tasks.

 What does the article mean by 'chunking content effectively' and how can teachers implement this strategy?

 Chunking involves breaking information into smaller, manageable pieces that fit within working memory's 30-second time limit and 5-9 item capacity.
-Teachers can implement this by presenting information in small segments, using visual organisers to group related concepts, and ensuring pupils master one chunk before introducing the next.
+Teachers can implement this by presenting information in small segments, using visual organisers to group related concepts, and ensuring learners master one chunk before introducing the next.
 This prevents cognitive overload and allows information to be processed more effectively for long-term retention.

 Why does traditional drill practice sometimes backfire for struggling students, and what does cognitive psychology suggest instead?